aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/10-overview.en.md

 ### CKD Demystified

-> [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) is higher-level abstraction components built on top of the Amazon CloudFormation - an indispensible previous-generation infrastructure-as-code service, with the major difference  that CDK lets programmers use most of their favorite programming languages, like C#, to generate CloudFormation templates while writing *order of magnitude less code* than with CloudFormation.
+> [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/home.html) is higher-level abstraction components built on top of the Amazon CloudFormation - an indispensible previous-generation infrastructure-as-code service, with the major difference  that CDK lets programmers use most of their favorite programming languages, like C#, to generate CloudFormation templates while writing *order of magnitude less code* than with CloudFormation.

 CDK consists of a CLI and a set of libraries available for most popular programming languages.
 In the case of .NET CDK, the libraries are added via [NuGet](https://www.nuget.org/packages/Amazon.CDK/).